bmichanderson/Geleznowia/Geleznowia_analyses.md

 # Assembly in ipyrad
 ipyrad v.
 0.9.81 running in a Singularity container (ipyrad installed with miniconda)
 Depending on the high performance computing setup, the method of executing the run will change
-The run was executed on the Zeus cluster on Pawsey (no longer running), using an sbatch script to call the container to execute a Python script that specified the run parameters (`ipyrad_full.py`)
+The run was executed on the Zeus cluster on Pawsey (no longer running), using an sbatch script to call the container to execute a python3 script that specified the run parameters (`ipyrad_full.py`)

 An initial run showed that four samples had too few reads to be retained: MAR06-06-343713, ZPP01-05_R-343786, ZPS01-04_R-343787, ZPS01-06-343778
 Based on preliminary optimisation runs on subsets of the data, the optimal clustering threshold was determined to be 0.93